Sol-Client/client/README.md

 - Item physics.
 - Hypixel Additions.
 - OptiFine, downloaded automatically from the official site (open an issue if this is a problem).
-- Crosshair mod, allowing you to customize your crosshair while fitting with the vanilla style.
+- Crosshair mod, allowing you to customise your crosshair while fitting with the vanilla style.
 - Quick Play Mod.
 Allows you to quickly join games at the press of a button (by default, "M").
 The key opens a menu where you can search for games, navigating through them using the arrow keys.
-If you type nothing, you can see recent games and a categorized list of all games.
+If you type nothing, you can see recent games and a categorised list of all games.
-- Customizable launcher servers - automatically detected from the game, with no pinned servers.
+- Customisable launcher servers - automatically detected from the game, with no pinned servers.
 - Better item tooltips - show item damage and more.
 - Symbol picker (happy, sad, and the extremely important snowman).
 - Chat channel display and switcher (you can still use the command).
 - Pop-up events (pop-up friend requests, etc.).
-- Customizable font and color scheme.
+- Customisable font and colour scheme.
 - Option to turn off the inventory logo.
 - Speedometer.
 - Chunk animator (not sure if many people use this one).